donejs/donejs/docs/guide.md

 ## Routing and components

 In this part we will create our own custom HTML elements.
 One for the homepage and another to display the chat messages.
-Then we will create routes to toggle between those two pages.
+Then we will create routes to navigate between those two pages.

 ### Generate custom elements